ashleymcnamara/learn_to_code/README.md

 Web development has been very popular lately, so there are many resources for learning HTML, CSS, and JavaScript, also making it suitable for learning.
 It requires little to no installation and configuration on your computer.
 All you need is a text editor to write code -- the code will run on your web browser.

 [Scratch](https://www.youtube.com/watch?v=4y6J2jXjU34) is a little different from other languages.
 It was designed from the ground up to be easy to use and learn -- instead of typing text, you drag and connect together "blocks" to form programs, making it a very visual language.
-As a result, Scratch is a good language especially for younger children (elementary schoolers, middle schoolers) or for people who dislike typing.
+As a result, Scratch is a good language especially for younger children _(elementary schoolers, middle schooARNING or for people who dislike typing.

 ### How this page is organized...

-This page is subdivided into three parts -- first, a "General resources" section that links to sites that tend to deliver high-quality content about a variety of topics, and a "Specific resources" section that provides resources on specific programming languages or topics.
+This page is subdivided into three parts -- first, a _"General resources"_ section that links to sites that tend to deliver high-quality content about a variety of topics, and a _"Specific resources"_ section that provides resources on specific programming languages or topics.

 In general, most resources available will fall between two categories -- online courses, and books + tutorials.
 Online courses tend to teach using video lectures, try and be more interactive, and try and emulate the structure of a course similar to ones you might take in college.
 In contrast, books and tutorials teach via written text and allow you to set your own pace.

-### Which resource should I pick?
+### "Where should I start?"

 Whether you prefer learning by watching a video or reading text is really a matter of personal preference. _I_ personally prefer visual, but your learning style might be completely different.
 You may need to explore and browse several different resources before you discover how you best learn.

 In addition, you'll find that most links, whether they're online courses, tutorials, or books, tend to focus on either one of three things:

   1. Some resources focus on _programming_, _semantics_, or _computer science theory_ -- in other words, how to use a programming language to write something that works.
   2. Other resources will focus more on _coding_ and _syntax_ -- the particular details and rules about how a programming language works.
   3. Other resources focus on teaching _idioms_ -- teaching best practices specific to that language, the underlying philosophy of that language, or teaching you about the different libraries available to you: the broader ecosystem.

 If you're new to programming, the first model will be the best.
 Programming is all about applied problem solving: being able to take a problem, and break it up into smaller and smaller pieces until they're small enough to translate into computer code.
 Simply memorizing a collection of rules will not be very useful to you.
 You also need to learn how to _apply_ those rules.